Original Vintage Posters

 Why are so many of your posters French?

 In the early 20th Century France had a large middle class with an interest in and money to spend on art.
 While they may not have been able to afford a painting, there was a large following in colorful posters that many people collected to decorate their homes.
 In 1880, Paris had a thriving poster scene with over forty important dealers and many poster exhibitions.
-They were so influential during this time that costume partys were thrown where people would dress as a figure in a poster that they had seen hanging in the streets.
+They were so influential during this time that costume parties were thrown where people would come dressed as a figure in a poster that had hanging in the streets.
 Another reason posters were so plentiful in France is partly due to the fact that official proclamations always had assigned places to be posted, so the idea to treat posters in a similar fashion quickly followed.
 In Vienna, the idea to cover open sewer vents with metal pipes created a new platform for billposters, who began to cover them completely with their printed ephemera.
 Not long after Paris took up the same idea.
 The French have always had second hand shops and weekly flea markets so posters always had a way to trade.
-In the turn of the last century, many collectors quickly ran out of space to present their work which enticed the beginning of the collection L'Maitre de L'Affice.
-The Poster Masters, in english, was an art publication created by the Father of the Modern Poster, Jules Cheret.
+In the turn of the last century, many collectors quickly ran out of space to hang their work which helped create the beginning of the making of the L'Maitre de L'Affice, The Masters of the poster , was a publication created by the Father of the Modern Poster, Jules Cheret.
 If you subscribed you would receive 4 prints a month which were meant to be the best posters of the month.